pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Synch Status Screen](/images/sat23.png)

-The Synch Status screen will now show the progress of synching theses repositories to Satellite.
+TThe Synch Status screen will now show the progress of synching these repositories from the Red Hat Content Delivery Network to Satellite.
 Since this is the first time you are synching content, it will take a bit of time to complete.
 You will likely want to look at creating a synch plan to schedule synchronizing content during times where your network traffic is lower.
 When a repository has completed synching, you will see a message next to the repo that says Synching Complete.
 Note: For the purposes of this lab, you may want to only synch content for RHEL 8.

 ![Synch Status Screen in action](/images/sat24.png)

 ### Creating Content Lifecycles in Satellite
 After your content has completed synching, we will create a content lifecycle.
-Content lifecycles gives you the ability match RHEL errata to RHEL servers running in particular environment too match your SDLC.
-You may simple or complex lifecycles for your RHEL servers, and Satellite gives you the ability easily create and manage those RHE server lifecycles.
-In the following section will you use the command to create the lifecyce environment in Satellite.
+Content lifecycles give you the ability to match RHEL errata to RHEL servers running in a particular environment to match your SDLC.
+You may have simple or complex lifecycles for your RHEL servers, and Satellite gives you the ability to easily create and manage RHEL server lifecycles.
+In the following section you will  use the command line to create the lifecycle environment in Satellite.

-Lets create our first lifecyce environment and link it to the Operations Deparment
+Lets create our first lifecyce environment and link it to the Operations Department
 ```
 # hammer lifecycle-environment create --description le-ops-rhel8-prem-server --prior Library --name le-ops-rhel8-prem-server --organization "Operations Department"
 Environment created.
 ```
-You can list the any lifeccycle environements with the following command.
+You can list the lifecycle environments with the following command.
 ```
 # hammer lifecyce-environment list
 ```